BiohazardBG/neighborhood-map/README.md

 ## Getting Started

 - Download the project or clone the repository
-- Open `index.html` or checkout at
+- Open `index.html`
+- Or see the demo at https://ddavignon.github.io/neighborhood-map/

 ### reference materials